joseeden/joeden/docs/005-Cybersecurity/008-Security-Operations/071-Change-Process-and-Components.md

 - Formalized management and decision-making
 - Documented results in accounting or log entries

+The RFC should contain the following:

+- Description of change
+- Explanation of the change
+- Expected impact
+- Risk assessment
+- Rollback plan
+- Identity of those involved
+- Proposed schedule
+- List of affected configuration items

 ### Approval

 Key steps in the approval process involve: